 Zagreb 360

-One of the first skyscrapers in Croatia stands on the southwestern corner of Jelacic Square (across the tracks).
 Built in 1959, the glass structure was quite modern for its time.
 Today, there is a 16th floor observation deck and café that provides sensational views over the city.
 (Temporarily Closed)

 Green Horseshoe Park

-Not just one park, the Green Horseshoe is 8 blocks of parks linked together in the shape of a (you guessed it!) horseshoe.
-The intercity green space, which includes Zagreb’s botanical gardens, is also home to the main Zagreb Christmas Market and is absolutely one of the Best Parks in Zagreb!
+The intercity green space, which includes Zagreb’s botanical gardens, is also home to the city’s main Christmas Market and is absolutely one of the Best Parks in Zagreb!

 Gric Tunnel Zagreb

 Built in World War II as an air raid shelter, the Gric Tunnel is now open to the public as a pedestrian passageway beneath Gradec.
-Just part of a fascinating web of tunnels, the Gric tunnel not only provides a shortcut, but is also a nice place to cool off in the summer heat.
+Just part of a fascinating web of tunnels, the Gric tunnel not only provides a shortcut, but is also a nice place to cool off in the summertime.

 Mirogoj Cemetery

-Find all of our tips in our Terrific Things To Do in Zagreb article!
+Read more in our Terrific Things To Do in Zagreb article!

 Planning a Trip to Zagreb, Croatia

-Start your trip planning with our Guide to Planning a Croatia Vacation.
+We know there’s a lot more to planning a Zagreb trip than figuring out what sights to see.
+Start your preparation with our Guide to Planning a Croatia Vacation.
 We share need-to-know details and pertinent information for your travels.

 More Croatia Destinations